opendatasoft/ods-documentation/source/creating_content/tutorials/advanced_dashboard/advanced_dashboard.rst

 Dataset id : ``regularite-mensuelle-tgv``
-You can search for it on `data.opendatasoft.com <https://data.opendatasoft.com>`_ Then add this dataset to your domain (New dataset, Add a source from OpenDataSoft network, pick the dataset, save, publish)
+You can search for it on `data.opendatasoft.com <https://data.opendatasoft.com>`_ Then add this dataset to your domain (New dataset, Add a source from Opendatasoft network, pick the dataset, save, publish)

 Create some KPIs